33 Best Books on Religion: From World Religions to Interfaith Wisdom

 Akhil Gupta

-Updated 7 min read
+Updated 12 min read

 Introduction

-It's normal for people to wonder why read books about religion at all.
+It's normal for people to wonder why they read books about religion at all.
 Well, we live in a world that moves fast and expects answers instantly.
 Spirituality and religion are meant to slow you down.
 It asks you to sit with questions, feel them, and live them.

 For me, it’s not just about faith; it’s about understanding humanity.
 I hope you will find them enlightening and helpful.